iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 As (cloud-native) microservices architectures become the norm for most modern applications, effective debugging requires that the application is observable.
 In other words, the system's internal state can be deduced by observing its output.
 Consequently, the need for observability is becoming increasingly important as businesses strive to scale their DevOps strategies to keep up with the ever-increasing complexity of the software delivery process.

 Moreso, while observability is crucial in any DevOps-oriented organisation, it is often confused with monitoring.
-Although observability and monitoring are not the same, they are often used interchangeably by vendors and customers alike.
+Although observability and monitoring are not the same, they are often used interchangeably by vendors and users alike.

 Additionally, observability and monitoring are not mutually exclusive.
 The purpose of this post is to demystify the differences and relationships between monitoring and observability.